Safe food processing

 Foods containing raw or partially cooked eggs

-Raw egg products are foods that contain eggs which are then not cooked or only partially cooked, for example the cooking process is not sufficient to reduce the risk of removing Salmonella.
-Examples include:
+Raw egg products are foods that contain eggs which are then not cooked or only partially cooked, for

 - sauces and dressings - such as mayonnaise and aioli